A summer visit gives a glimpse of places that could be forever altered by the Montanore Mine.

 “Every analysis of the Montanore Mine has shown that it will inflict irreversible damage on the Cabinet Mountains, ” says Katherine O’Brien, the lead attorney on the case.
 “Our state and federal agencies’ disregard of that evidence and insistence on pushing through the mine approval, whatever the cost, is irresponsible and unlawful.”

-Attorneys in the Northern Rockies office are filing legal briefs in the case this winter, and anticipate a hearing in federal court in the new year.
+Attorneys in the Northern Rockies office are filing legal briefs in the case in winter 2016 and anticipate a hearing in federal court in 2017.

 The Northern Rockies Office is located in Bozeman, Montana.